CollectionBuilder/collectionbuilder.github.io/_docs/07_finish/about.md

 Jekyll's include command is a really powerful feature that allows specific elements or content to be drawn into many pages (or just one) from one central location.
 For more on includes and other Jeykll features, check out the [Jekyll Website](https://jekyllrb.com/)" %}

 - **float**:
-    - This determins which direction the image floats, left or right.
+    - This determines which direction the image floats, left or right.
 Default is right.
     - Default: right
     - Options: `left` or leave blank for a 'float-right'
     - example --> `float="left"`